Modern Ikebana Vanda Orchid Styling: 5 Flower Arrangement Ideas at Home

 A Vanda orchid and pink Aster arrangement placed on a woven rattan sheet on a wooden shelf.

 The third styling is softer.
 One Vanda paired with rosy pink Aster.
 A little smoky, feathery smoke tree tucked behind adds just enough lightness.
 Pulled back, it sits on a wooden shelf.
 A piece of woven rattan webbing underneath the vessel — just one small detail that ties the whole thing together.
+It almost looks like the Vanda is dressed up, wearing a cute hair accessory and earrings.

 Arrangement 4: With Kangaroo Paw

-Arrangement 5: With Kangaroo Paw and a ceramic jar
+Arrangement 5: Kangaroo Paw and Wabi-Sabi

 Lately, most of my days are spent working on my upcoming flower styling book.
 It has finally moved into the latter half of the project.
 Looking through the layouts as the pages begin to take shape, something feels right.
 This book is packed with styles and variations that couldn't be covered in the blog, along with our core philosophy of flower styling and a sense of playfulness.
 My focus now is simply to shape it into something meaningful for everyone who shares this love for flowers.
 It is becoming a collection of moments exactly as I wanted them to be.